tum-ens/Repo-Shepherd/how-to-docs.md

 3.  **Build Locally (Optional):** Run `sphinx-build -b html docs _build` from the project root and open `_build/html/usage/configuration.html` to check formatting.
 4.  **Commit & Push:** Commit the changes to `docs/usage/configuration.rst` and push.
 Read the Docs will rebuild the live site.

----

-By following these steps, developers can keep the documentation accurate and up-to-date as the project evolves.